The Descent Review

 However, once inside the cave all does not quite go according to plan, as an unexpected rockslide blocks the party’s exit route.
 At first, the group has to contend with navigating an extremely arduous route out of the cave.
 But matters get far, far worse when the six discover they are not alone – the cave is also home sweet home to a band of carnivorous beings who have happily skipped more than a few generations in the evolutionary chain, are not too picky about what they chow down on for dinner, and are rather nifty climbers.

 The Descent is a commendable film on many levels.
 Firstly, when was the last time you saw a horror film, or indeed any commercially viable film, which had an all-female ensemble?
 It might sound a little patronising, and it is a shame that it has to be said at all, but Marshall should be congratulated for providing good roles for several fine actresses.
+Secondly the budget of of just £3.5 million is quite an accomplishment.

 The whole team do very well indeed, particularly Shauna Macdonald as Sarah, who convincingly charts her character’s development from fragile, grieving innocent to monster-stabbing, blood-soaked and slightly barmy avenger.
 However, the film’s standout performance comes from Natalie Mendoza.
 Although ostensibly the film’s ‘baddie’, Mendoza never allows the secret-hiding Juno to become an unsympathetic character, rather one who doesn’t know how to properly deal with the events that she in part has caused.